 Even before COVID-19 emerged, the right for workers to disconnect was a hot topic.
 The ubiquity of laptops and smartphones made it nearly impossible to ever fully leave the office — something that can have a significant impact on mental health and productivity.
 Now that more workers than ever are homebound, disconnecting has become even more difficult than ever before.

-People are starting to look for tech that makes it easier for them to separate their work lives and their personal lives.
+People are starting to look for tech changes to help them to separate their work and personal lives.
 One of the biggest developments along this line is the shift to better managing smartphones and notifications.
 Many adults are taking note of kid phones that are made for their children and have limited smartphone abilities.
 Adults can benefit from incorporating some of those parsed down smartphone functions to help them disconnect after work.

 A 2019 study found that those who had the opportunity to disconnect after the workday was over experienced higher energy levels, better moods, and increased concentration on the job.
-Learning to disconnect — especially when working remotely — may require a bit of a learning curve, but it will pay big returns on productivity in the long run.
+Learning to disconnect may require a bit of a learning curve.
+However, it will pay big returns on productivity in the long run.

 A decline in email

 A staggering 23% of the average employee’s day is spent managing emails.
-Now that most offices have closed their doors, that number is likely much higher — and businesses are worse off because of it.
+Now that most offices have closed their doors, that number is likely much higher.
+Generally, businesses are worse off because of it.
 The formalities of email writing make it an outdated medium that businesses need to abandon if they want to stay agile.

 As companies realize how much time is being spent in email, it’s likely to become an increasingly obsolescent platform.
 Instant messaging platforms like Lync and Slack are becoming the norm, with nearly half of workers saying that using IM apps increases their productivity.
 Coupled with the rise of video chat, the rise in IM platforms seemingly guarantees that decline of email is in full swing.